---enable-kernel=4.14
+'''

+--enable-kernel=4.19

+'''

-This option tells the build system that this Glibc may be used with kernels as old as 4.14.
+This option tells the build system that this Glibc may be used with kernels as old as 4.19.
 This means generating workarounds in case a system call introduced in a later version cannot be used.

+'''

 --enable-stack-protector=strong

+'''

 This option increases system security by adding extra code to check for buffer overflows, such as stack smashing attacks.

---with-headers=/usr/include
+Note that Glibc always explicitly overrides the default of GCC, so this option is still needed even though we've already specified --enable-default-ssp for GCC.